Book Now: Colosseum Tickets with Gladiator Arena Access, Rome

 Rooms I to III of the Palatine Museum house some of the most exquisite artifacts and artworks that were discovered during the excavations of the Palatine Hill.
 Room I, known as the Hall of the Emperors, displays busts of Roman emperors, including Julius Caesar and Augustus.
 Room II, called the Loggia of Psyche, contains frescoes of the myth of Cupid and Psyche, which are considered to be some of the best examples of Roman painting.
 Room III, the Hall of the Griffins, exhibits beautiful mosaic floors and a statue of a winged griffin.
 Visitors can also see fragments of ancient wall paintings and stuccoes that adorned the walls and ceilings of the imperial palaces on the Palatine Hill.
 These rooms offer a fascinating insight into the opulence and grandeur of the Roman Empire.

-Also Read: Things to Do in Colosseum
+Also Read: Architecture Of Colosseum

 Must Read: Domus Aurea